fbpx

 Sibiu – European City of Culture

-Sibiu won’t let those seeking a touch of Romanian history and culture disappointed, The ASTRA Museum of Folk Civilization is an outdoor museum with more than 300 historically inspired wooden buildings, churches, and workshops.
+Sibiu delights history and culture enthusiasts with the ASTRA Museum of Folk Civilization, boasting over 300 historic wooden buildings, churches, and workshops.

 Also, The Brukenthal Art Museum has an amazing collection of Romanian artwork.
 The city houses a philharmonic orchestra, three theaters, and an annual performing arts festival.
 In 2008, Forbes ranked the city as the eighth-most popular location to live in Europe.